RIVER

 There are four steps in this approach:

-1. ART is used to make sure HIV is undetectable
+1. ART is used to make sure HIV is undetectable.

-2. Two vaccines are then used to train the immune system to recognise cells that will be activated
+2. Two vaccines are then used to train the immune system to recognise cells that will be activated.

-3. Vorinostat is used to wake and activate the sleeping HIV containing cells
+3. Vorinostat is used to wake and activate the sleeping HIV containing cells.

-4. The immune system, boosted by the vaccines, attacks and kills the newly activated cells
+4. The immune system, boosted by the vaccines, attacks and kills the newly activated cells.

 The aim of this approach and the RIVER study is to reduce the size of this HIV reservoir.
 Ultimately, this might mean that people could stop their ART and still remain undetectable.

-Please watch this short animation for further information regarding the RIVER study.
+Please watch this short animation for further information regarding the RIVER study:

-The results of RIVER are published here.
+The results of RIVER are published in The Lancet.

 Type of study